Blackwood's Edinburgh Magazine 2 (March 1818): 613-20—by Walter Scott.

 We shall, without farther preface, detail the particulars of the singular story, which is thus introduced.

-A vessel, engaged in a voyage of discovery to the North Pole, having become come embaryed among the ice at a very high latitude, the crew, and particularly the captain or owner of the ship, are surprised at perceiving a gigantic form pass at some distance from them, on a car drawn by dogs, in a place where they conceived no mortal could exist.
+A vessel, engaged in a voyage of discovery to the North Pole, having become embayed among the ice at a very high latitude, the crew, and particularly the captain or owner of the ship, are surprised at perceiving a gigantic form pass at some distance from them, on a car drawn by dogs, in a place where they conceived no mortal could exist.
 While they are speculating on this singular apparition, a thaw commences, and disengages them from their precarious situation.
 On the next morning they pick up, upon a floating fragment of the broken ice, a sledge like that they had before seen, with a human being in the act of perishing.
 He is with difficulty recalled to life, and proves to be a young man of the most amiable manners and extended acquirements, but, extenuated by fatigue, wrapped in dejection and gloom of the darkest kind.
 The captain of the ship, a gentleman whose ardent love of science had engaged him on an expedition so dangerous, becomes attached to the stranger, and at length extorts from him the wonderful tale of his misery, which he thus attains the means of preserving from oblivion.

-Frankenstein describes himself as a native of Geneva, born and bred up in the bosom of domestic love and affection His father -- his friend Henry Clerval -- Elizabeth, an orphan of extreme beauty and talent, bred up in the same house with him, are possessed of all the qualifications which could render him happy as a son, a friend, and a lover.
+Frankenstein describes himself as a native of Geneva, born and bred up in the bosom of domestic love and affection.
+His father—his friend Henry Clerval—Elizabeth, an orphan of extreme beauty and talent, bred up in the same house with him, are possessed of all the qualifications which could render him happy as a son, a friend, and a lover.
 In the course of his studies he becomes acquainted with the works of Cornelius Agrippa, and other authors treating of occult philosophy, on whose venerable tomes modern neglect has scattered no slight portion of dust.
 Frankenstein remains ignorant of the contempt in which his favourites are held, until he is separated from his family to pursue his studies at the university of Ingolstadt.
-Here he is introduced to the wonders of modern chemestry, as well as of natural philosophy in all its branches.
+Here he is introduced to the wonders of modern chemistry, as well as of natural philosophy, in all its branches.
 Prosecuting these sciences into their innermost and most abstruse recesses, with unusual talent and unexampled success, he at length makes that discovery on which the marvellous part of the work is grounded.
 His attention had been especially bound to the structure of the human frame and of the principle of life.
 He engaged in physiological researches of the most recondite and abstruse nature, searching among charnel vaults and in dissection rooms, and the objects most insupportable to the delicacy of human feelings, in order to trace the minute chain of causation which takes place in the change from life to death, and from death to life.
 In the midst of this darkness a light broke in upon him.

 "Remember," says his narrative, "I am not recording the vision of a madman.
 The sun does not more certainly shine in the heavens than that which I now affirm is true.
 Some miracle might have produced it, yet the stages of the discovery were distinct and probable.
 After days and nights of incredible labour and fatigue, I succeeded in discovering the cause of generation and life; nay, more, I became myself capable of bestowing animation upon lifeless matter."